vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ```
 For additional information and examples, please refer to [Steps 1, 2 and 3 of the official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/relocate-supervisor-services-to-a-private-registry.html).
 While the official documentation refers to the `imgpkg` binary to perform the download function, the Tanzu CLI's `imgpkg plugin` performs the identical function.

-#### E.g., Download Contour Supervisor Service Binaries and associated YAML files.
+#### E.g. Download Contour Supervisor Service Binaries and associated YAML files.
 When writing this document, the latest version of the Contour Supervisor Service is “v1.28.2”.
 Please refer to ​​the vSphere Supervisor Services page to check for the updated versions.
 Download the `contour.yml` and `contour-data-values.yml` files required for the Contour Supervisor Service.
 These files can be accessed through the vSphere Supervisor Services page.
 The `contour.yml` file can be obtained by selecting the appropriate Contour version, and the `contour-data-values.yml` can be downloaded from the "Contour Sample values.yaml" section in the same vSphere Supervisor Services page.
 Locate the value of the image from the `contour.yml` file as described above.

-From the Bastion host, you can execute the following command to download the image bundle as a tarball.
+You can execute the following command from the Bastion host to download the image bundle as a tarball.

 ```bash
 ## Download Contour Binaries